Clay Davis: Origins

 Creator David Simon has said that Clay Davis is based on three politicians in the Maryland State Senate, and that his affectionate use of the word "partner" is based on one of them, saying that everybody in Baltimore knows who this is.

 In an essay in the official series guide The Wire: Truth Be Told, William Zorzi implies that Davis is patterned on former Maryland State Senator Larry Young.

 Mannerisms

 The character is well known for his elongated pronouncement of the word "shit" as "sheeeeeeeee-it".
 This mannerism originated with Whitlock's uncle, from whom Whitlock picked up the habit.
 It is featured in the films 25th Hour (2002) and BlacKkKlansman (2018), after Spike Lee encouraged him to use it.
+It is also featured in the TV series Suits between characters Mike Ross and Katrina Bennett.
 When Whitlock received his first script for The Wire it was already written into the part.
 Davis is also known to speak differently depending on his company: he freely uses black vernacular when among Black people but adjusts his speech to sound "whiter" when dealing with his (largely) white business partners.